 - Cash flow from operating activities – The core activities of the business such as normal revenues and expenses during the year

 - Cash flow from investing activities – It shows the fixed assets and investments purchased and sold during the year

 - Cash flow from financial activities – Movement in sources of finance such as new loans borrowed and loan repayments during the year.
-It also include any new owner cash injection
+It also includes any new owner cash injection

-Cash flow statement is one of the most important elements business investors and lenders likes to analyse.
-It show the real flow of cash by eliminating all accounting estimates including depreciation and accrual.
-It also reconcile the opening cash to closing cash position by showing the net increase or decrease in your business’s cash flow over the period.
+Cash flow statement is one of the most important elements business investors, and lenders like to analyze.
+It shows the real flow of cash by eliminating all accounting estimates including depreciation and accrual.
+It also reconciles the opening cash to closing cash position by showing the net increase or decrease in your business’s cash flow over the period.